Gaza war hostage crisis: Reported deaths

 On 15 December, the IDF stated that during operations in Shuja'iyya, they "mistakenly identified three Israeli hostages as a threat" and killed them via friendly fire.
 The three hostages were three men in their 20s, identified as Alon Shamriz, Yotam Haim, and Samer Talalka after having their bodies returned to Israel.
 According to an Israeli military official on 16 December, the three hostages were shirtless and "they have a stick with a white cloth on it.
 The [Israeli] soldier feels threatened and opens fire.
 He declares that they're terrorists"; more Israeli forces shoot, killing two hostages "immediately" and wounding the third hostage, who appealed for help in Hebrew, then "there's another burst of fire [by Israeli forces] towards the third [hostage] and he also dies".
 Haaretz reported that the third hostage retreated into a building after the other two hostages were shot, with IDF soldiers following the third hostage and shooting him dead because they thought he was a terrorist setting a trap.
 Yediot Ahronot reported that Israeli soldiers had called for the third hostage to come out of the building he was hiding in, and then shot him when he reappeared.
 The Israeli military investigated the killings and concluded on 28 December that the Israeli "soldiers carried out the right action to the best of their understanding of the event at that moment".

 In February 2024, it was announced that through a confidential assessment conducted by Israeli intelligence officials, there were more dead hostages than previously known.
 In the report 32 of the hostages held in Gaza were declared as deceased, with an additional 20 hostages status still undetermined.

-On 24 April 2024, Hamas had released a two-minute video of Hersch Goldberg-Polin in which he stated the need for the Israeli government to bring him home as well as that 70 of the 130 hostages have been killed in Israeli bombings.
+On 24 April 2024, Hamas had released a two-minute video of Hersh Goldberg-Polin in which he stated the need for the Israeli government to bring him home as well as that 70 of the 130 hostages have been killed in Israeli bombings.
 He also stated in the video that he was living in an "underground hell without water, food, sun or medical treatment".